NkemJefersonAchia/Finance-Tracker/README.md

-# Zenith Finance - Student Finance Tracker
+# FAPSHI - Student Finance Tracker

 A lightweight, accessible, and responsive web application for tracking personal finances, built with vanilla HTML, CSS, and JavaScript.
 This project fulfills the requirements of the "Building Responsive UI" summative assignment.